Advancing the education and economic development of Black women in South Africa

 Dr. Magau as an educator, is passionate about the development of others and has been active in women development programs.
 She was President of the Business Women’s Association (BWA), as well as President of the International Women’s Forum South Africa (IWFSA).
 She mentors young leaders, a role that she finds very enriching and inspiring.
 Dr. Magau serves on several Boards, including Chairing NTP (a national nuclear medicine company linked to Necsa, and also sits on the Necsa Board.
 Past Boards on which she served include NRF, Murray and Roberts, Santam and AON South Africa.

-Mrs. Grobler is the Country HR & B-BBEE Manager for SKF South Africa (Pty) Ltd. She is responsible for managing transformation in the organisation.
+Mrs. Grobler is the Head of HR & B-BBEE for SKF South Africa (Pty) Ltd. She is responsible for managing transformation in the organisation.

 She has served on the Board of the Germiston Association for Aged for 17 years and has served on the Board of Legae Day Care Centre, a community project in Daveyton, since 2007.